 The computational efficiencies of the proposed algorithms facilitated policy simulations to predict the impact of climate change and other scenarios on residential energy consumption patterns.
-The results indicate that a 450° Fahrenheit increase in cooling degree days over a year can lead to a \$5.581 billion increase in residential expenditures on electricity.
-This is due to 189.78 Trillion BTU of additional electricity consumption.
-Similarly, a 450° Fahrenheit increase in cooling degree days over a year can lead to a \$5.104 billion increase in residential energy expenditures, primarily due to increased consumption of natural gas and fuel oil.
-In the context of house sizes in the U.S., if the houses were 10% smaller (larger) in their floor area, the residential energy expenditures would decrease (increase) by \$5.117 Billion (\$4.741 Billion).
+The results indicate that a 450 degree Fahrenheit increase in cooling degree days over a year can lead to a \$5.581 Billion increase in residential expenditures on electricity.
+This is due to 55.66 Billion Kilo Watt Hours (KWH) of additional electricity consumption.
+Similarly, a 450 degree Fahrenheit increase in cooling degree days over a year can lead to a \$5.104 Billion increase in residential energy expenditures, primarily due to increased consumption of natural gas and fuel oil.
+In the context of house sizes in the U.S., if the houses were 10% smaller (larger) in their floor area, the residential energy expenditures would decrease (increase) by \$5.117 Billion (\$4.741 Billon).

-The effectiveness of the proposed algorithms for forecasting and policy analysis with MDCEV and other KKT demand model systems should facilitate the increased use of these model systems in applied research and policy analysis, as evidenced by a large number of studies that cite earlier versions of this work.
-One of the proposed algorithms has been used in large-scale activity-based travel demand micro-simulation systems for predicting the vehicle ownership/usage and activity-participation and time-use patterns of individuals in areas such as Los Angeles (with a population of about 20 million individuals).
+The effectiveness of the proposed algorithms for forecasting and policy analysis with MDCEV and other KT demand model systems should facilitate the increased use of these model systems in applied research and policy analysis.
+In fact, one of the proposed algorithms is now being used in a large-scale activity-based travel demand micro-simulation system for predicting the vehicle ownership/usage and activity-participation and time-use patterns of individuals in the Los Angeles area (with a population of about 20 million individuals).
 Another useful application of this algorithm is that it can be used to quickly generate large sets of synthetic data for simulation experiments to understand the properties of MDCEV and other KT demand model systems.
-For example, since a fast and easy-to-use forecasting procedure is available, further research can be conducted to characterize the distributions of forecasts obtained from KT demand systems.
-Besides, one can conduct predictive validation assessments of the MDCEV approach for different empirical contexts (Sikder and Pinjari, 2013; Pinjari et al., 2016).
+For example, now that a fast and easy-to-use forecasting procedure is available, further research can be conducted to characterize the distributions of forecasts obtained from KT demand systems.
+Besides, one can conduct predictive validation assessments of the MDCEV approach for different empirical contexts (see Jaggi and Axhausen, 2011 for a recent effort).

 Future studies would benefit from explicitly accommodating the potential endogeneity of energy prices in energy consumption (due to block pricing).
 Another extension is to include gasoline consumption (for travel needs) in the analysis.
 Including temperature and other weather variables at a fine space and time resolution is another useful direction for extending the current empirical analysis.
-On the methodological front, there is an important need to develop similarly easy forecasting approaches for KT demand models that allow flexible, non-additive utility functions (see Palma and Hess, 2020 for a recent effort in this direction).
+On the methodological front, there is an important need to develop similarly easy forecasting approaches for KT demand models that allow flexible, non-additive utility functions.